Get your FREE Equity Release Quote

 However, it’s not the same with all equity release plans and all equity release providers.
 It’s important for you to consult a professional financial adviser to discuss it with you.
 It’s imperative to know everything you can about equity release before you take out a plan.

-Equity Release Interest Rates?
+Does Equity Release Have High Interest Rates?

 We’ve covered the usual costs of equity release.
 Be aware of how much interest you’ll have to pay on a lifetime mortgage, which is the equity release plan most people choose.
 Annual interest rates can be as little as 2.37% fixed for life, depending on the provider.